lalomorales22/oss-batch-processor/README.md

 # OSS Batch Processor
+Queue tasks during the day, wake up to completed work.
+An overnight AI assistant that processes ANY task using your local LLM while you sleep.

 **Queue tasks during the day, wake up to completed work.** An overnight AI assistant that processes ANY task using your local LLM while you sleep.